exakat/exakat/docs/Rules.rst

 #################################

 Static methods may be called without instantiating an object.
-As such, they never interact with the special variable '$this', as they do not depend on object existence.
+As such, they never interact with the special variable '`$this <http://php.net/manual/en/language.oop5.basic.php>`_', as they do not depend on object existence.

 Besides this, static methods are normal methods that may be called directly from object context, to perform some utility task.